Center-for-Research-Libraries/crl-serials-validator/README.md

 ### ISSN Database

-The project can use, but does not require access to, a copy of the ISSN database.
-If you are running the project from a machine on CRL's internal network and have the Tech Services drive mapped, the program should be able to scan your drives and find the database there.
-Otherwise, contact Nate to get a copy.
+The project can use, but does not require, data from the ISSN International Centre stored in an SQLite database.
 Users outside of CRL will need a separate license from the ISSN International Centre to use ISSN data.
+Instructions on creating the ISSN database from raw ISSN MARC data will be included in a future version of the CRL Serials Validator.

 ### Planned updates